A CSS framework add-on to Bootstrap

 Colors

 Colors are defined using OKLCH which uses the Oklab color space for more vibrant colors.
 Additionally OKLCH has built in functions for manipulating your colors.
-The main use for the oklch()
+The main use for the oklch() function is to adjust the alpha (opacity) value of the color.

-and adjusting the alpha of the second by using the oklch()
+Below is an example of setting one <p> color to var(--black) and adjusting the alpha of the second by using the oklch() function.

 p:first-child { color: var(--black); } p:last-child { color: oklch(from var(--black) l c h / 50%); }

-The color of this text is equal to the var(--black)
+The color of this text is equal to the var(--black) variable.

-The color of this text is equal to the var(--black)
+The color of this text is equal to the var(--black) variable at 50% opacity.

 Assignments